phi-grib/TOXTRUST/README.md

 While the Relevance parameter facilitates scaling the provided probabilities, the weight parameter gives users the possibility to weight the evidence pieces, using integer numbers like 1,2,3 … etc.

 After the information is provided and the cell is run, the underlying functions process the evidence accordingly, without the need of any user-interactions.
 Values like the bpa’s, the degrees of Belief and Plausibilty are automatically computed and stored in each instance of the class, separately.
 Additional functions like “return_results” and “visualise” allow for printing the results in an organised, tabular format and visualising the bonds of Belief and Plausibility, respectively.
 When relying one a single source of evidence, by running the function “decision-maker”, the code allows to make threshold-based decisions.

 Evidence combination can be started after all evidence pieces are processed and take on the form of the “Single_Evidence” class instance.
 Alternatively, evidence can also be added manually by running the function "add_evidence_manually()", thereby providing all required information.
 The “Evidece_Combinator” class is then initiated by providing a name, in a string format.
 All previously processed single evidence pieces are then added to the combinator class using the function “add_evidence(“Single_Evidence”-class instance)”.
 Next, the combination is performed by running the "combination()" function.
-As parameters of this function, can ....

-TBC...
+The example notebooks demonstrate in detail how this can be done.

 ## Licensing